 3 – Easy to read

-1 – Write conversationally and as you speak.
-This is an article in your name and should reflect your personality.
-Have some fun with it but remain professional.
+1 – Write conversationally, and as you speak.
+It is an article in your name and should reflect your personality.
+Have some fun with it, but remain professional.

-2 – We write in American English as the primary audience are based in the US (if you struggle to adapt writing to US English, I recommend a free account on Grammarly)
+2 – We write in American English as the primary audience is based in the US (if you struggle to adapt writing to US English, we recommend a free account on Grammarly).

-5 – All images from other sites must be linked to
+4 – All images from other sites must be linked to their sources.

 6 – Make it easy for readers by implementing a strong structure (H2s needed for sub-heads and H3s for lesser headers)

 7 – Paragraphs should be kept short and sweet.
 No long blocks of text, please.